 CLUBS & ORGANIZATIONS

-There are many Clubs & Organizations for students to get involved in!
+There are many clubs & organizations for students to get involved in!
+Club participation is a great way to develop creativity, explore interests beyond the classroom, and build relationships with other students who share interests.
 If a club you are interested in does not exist, we encourage you to start it!

 FGR Pro-Life Club